 Don't Use Saddle Soap on Leather Sofas

-The recipes given in this article are only to be used for cleaning leather horse saddles.
+The recipes given in this article should only be used for cleaning leather horse saddles.
 Horseback riding saddles are made of strong, sturdy, hard-wearing, very thick leather.
-Don't be tempted to use saddle soap on leather-covered domestic furniture.
+Do not be tempted to use saddle soap on leather-covered domestic furniture.

 The leather used for three piece suites, sofas, settees and armchairs is a thin and inferior quality animal hide.
 Often a leather skin of just a few millimeters thick is glued to a synthetic liner to give it the draping quality of a softer fabric.
 However, this means it cannot cope with the harsh chemicals (like lye) found in saddle soap.
 Over time, using saddle soap on this type of surface will result in it dissolving and holes appearing in the fabric.
 To clean leather-covered domestic furniture use either a commercial leather cleaner or wipe it down with a solution of vinegar and water.